artemeknyazev/ts-experiments/src/workflows/README.md

 - an **orchestrator** microservice sequentially calls multiple **worker** microservices
 - each call is abstracted as a workflow **step**
 - revertible steps are called **compensatable,** e.g. write a new value by key to a key-value storage is compensatable by rewriting it with a previous value, or removing that value
-- not revertible steps are called **not compensatable,** e.g. sending a message to a message broker
+- not revertible steps are called **not compensatable** or **pivot,** e.g. sending a message to a message broker
 - if a step fails, all previous steps a reverted, i.e. **compensated**
-- one not compensatable step makes a part of a workflow after it not compensatable:
+- a not compensatable step makes a part of a workflow after it not compensatable:
   - error before a not compensatable step reverts a workflow
   - error after a not compensatable step doesn't revert a workflow